MicrosoftDocs/visualstudio-docs/docs/cross-platform/learn-about-mobile-development-with-xamarin.md

 *10-15 minutes*

-To debug your cross-platform apps without having to use a physical device, you will need to use the following:
+To debug your cross-platform apps without having to use a physical device, you will need to use emulators discussed here:

 ### Microsoft's Android emulator